Dear Wheaton Parents,

 Can students store their belongings over the summer?

-Yes, students can store their belongings, but they cannot store it on campus due to limited space.
+Yes, students can store some of their belongings on campus but they cannot store it all on campus due to limited space.
 There are several storage unit facilities within the area.
+It is recommended for students to connect with each other to rent a space together for the summer to share the cost.

 When do I get notified of my student’s grades?